 - She rejects Apollo’s advances, and so he turns her into a flower

-- She takes refuge from unwanted suitors in Diana’s temple, who turns her into a flower out of jealousy over her beauty
+- She takes refuge from unwanted suitors in Diana’s temple, who turn her into a flower out of jealousy over her beauty

 - Apollo turns her into a flower to protect Diana’s feelings about her lesser attractiveness